The legislative hall in Delaware to incorporate a business

 5. Review annual report and franchise tax requirements

 Delaware requires corporations to file an Annual Franchise Tax Report.
 The due date for corporations is March 1.
-The annual report fee is $50.
+The annual report fee for non-exempt domestic corporations is $50; for exempt domestic corporations, the fee is $25.
 The franchise tax is calculated based on the corporation's number of authorized shares and par value.
 If the number of shares exceeds 5,000, the annual fee may increase.
-Delaware requires LLCs to file an Annual Franchise Tax Statement by June 1.
-The fee is $250.

 6. Obtain any required business licenses and/or permits